Get in Touch

 • Facilitating requirements workshops

-• Applying the Five Ws framework: who, what, where, when, why, and how
+• Utilizing the five Ws approach: who, what, where, when, why, and how

 Mapping the Business Landscape